 Tentative schedule of events for the 25th Anniversary of the National Corvette Museum

 Day 1 – August 22nd

-Leave Seattle/Portland and meet in Tri-Cities for lunch at McCurleys.
+Leave Seattle/Portland and meet in Tri-Cities for lunch at McCurley Chevrolet.
 Travel to Lewiston where we will have an evening event hosted by the Valley Corvette Club.
-The plan is to have a similar event as 2014.
+Evening Festivities are in work.